ALPANNA-GH/ToDo-List/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Some future features gonna be added soon
+> Some future features are going to be added soon

 <p align="right">(<a href="#readme-top">back to top</a>)</p>